dmytroslotvinskyy/vagrant-ica-kubernetes/README.md

 1. `vagrant up` (controlplane auto-starts worker and the lightweight client `node02`).
 Use `vagrant ssh node02` to work from the preloaded kubectl workstation (kubeconfig synced from `/vagrant/configs/config`), or `vagrant ssh controlplane` if you prefer working on the control plane.
    - Re-running `vagrant provision controlplane` is quick: the bootstrap scripts detect an already-initialized cluster and skip the expensive `kubeadm init`/`kubeadm join` steps, so you can refresh Istio + the lab workloads without tearing down the VMs.
+   - Istio and all lab workloads are installed from the controlplane by `scripts/istio-ica-lab.sh` once the worker joins; node02 is only a client VM for running kubectl/istioctl, not for installing Istio.
+   - SSH tips: use the default `vagrant` user for worker/client VMs (`vagrant ssh node01`, `vagrant ssh node02`); root SSH will prompt for a password unless you set one.
 2. Optional TUI helper: `sudo /vagrant/scripts/exam-env.sh` (left pane shows the live task list, the top-right pane is your shell, and the bottom-right pane auto-refreshes the scoreboard via `/vagrant/check-exam.sh`; detach with `Ctrl-b d` and reconnect with `tmux attach -t exam`)
 3. Read the full prompts in `/vagrant/exam-tasks.md` (rendered automatically in the helper)
 4. Run `sudo /vagrant/check-exam.sh` (no args = all tasks, or pass numbers like `5 6 7`)